javascript-tutorial/en.javascript.info/1-js/11-async/08-async-await/01-rewrite-async/task.md

 # Rewrite using async/await

-Rewrite the one of examples from the chapter <info:promise-chaining> using `async/await` instead of `.then/catch`:
+Rewrite this example code from the chapter <info:promise-chaining> using `async/await` instead of `.then/catch`:

 ```js run
 function loadJson(url) {